MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Understanding the WebView2 Runtime

-WebView2 Runtime is a redistributable runtime and serves as the backing web platform for WebView2 apps.
-The concept is similar to Visual C++ or .NET Runtime for C++/.NET apps.
-The Runtime is modified Microsoft Edge \(Chromium\) binaries that are fine-tuned and tested for apps.
+The WebView2 Runtime is a redistributable runtime and serves as the backing web platform for WebView2 apps.
+The concept is similar to Visual C++ or the .NET Runtime for C++/.NET apps.
+The Runtime contains modified Microsoft Edge \(Chromium\) binaries that are fine-tuned and tested for apps.
 The Runtime does not appear as a user-visible browser upon installation.
 For example, a user does not have a browser desktop shortcut or start menu entry.

 During development and testing, you may use either as the backing web platform.

 *   The WebView2 Runtime
-*   any Insider \(non-stable\) Microsoft Edge \(Chromium\) browser channel
+*   Any Insider \(non-stable\) Microsoft Edge \(Chromium\) browser channel

 In production environments, you must ensure the Runtime is present on user devices before the app starts.
 The Microsoft Edge Stable channel is unavailable for WebView2 usage.
 The decision prevents apps from taking a dependency on the browser in production.

 Do not take a dependency on the browser because:

 *   Microsoft Edge \(Chromium\) isn't guaranteed to be present on all user devices.
 For example, devices disconnected from Windows Update or not managed by Microsoft directly \(a large portion of the Enterprise/EDU market\) may not have the browser.
 Allowing you to distribute the WebView2 Runtime avoids taking a dependency on the browser as a pre-requisite for apps.
 *   Browsers and apps have different use cases, and so taking a dependency on a browser may have unintended side-effects on your apps.
 For example, IT admins may version-control the browser for internal website compatibility.
-WebView2 Runtime allows apps to stay evergreen while browser updates are being actively managed.
+The WebView2 Runtime allows apps to stay evergreen while browser updates are being actively managed.
 *   As opposed to the browser, the Runtime is developed and tested for app scenarios and in some cases may include bug fixes not yet available in the browser.

-The Evergreen WebView2 Runtime is planned to ship inbox in future releases of Windows.
-Deploy the Runtime along with your production app until the Runtime becomes more universally available.
+In the future, the Evergreen WebView2 Runtime will ship in future releases of Windows.
+Deploy the Runtime with your production app until the Runtime becomes more universally available.

 ### Deploying the Evergreen WebView2 Runtime

 Only one installation of the Evergreen WebView2 Runtime is needed for all Evergreen apps on the device.
 There are a number of tools available on the [WebView2 Runtime download page][Webview2Installer].
 The following tools help you deploy the Evergreen Runtime.

 *   WebView2 Runtime Bootstrapper is a tiny \(approximately 2 MB\) installer.
 WebView2 Runtime Bootstrapper downloads and installs the Evergreen Runtime from Microsoft servers that matches the user's device architecture.
-*   Link to download the Bootstrapper is a link for you to programmatically download the bootstrapper.
+*   Use a link to programmatically download the bootstrapper.
 *   WebView2 Runtime Standalone Installer is a full installer that can install the Evergreen WebView2 Runtime in offline environments.

-Currently, both the bootstrapper and standalone installer only support per-machine install, which requires elevation.
+Currently, both the bootstrapper and standalone installer only support per-machine installs, which requires elevation.
 If an installer is run without elevation, the user is prompted to elevate permissions.

 We recommend the following workflows to ensure the Runtime is already installed before your app launches.
 You may adjust your workflow depending on your scenario.
 Sample code is available in the [Samples repo][InstallerSample].